lcdsmao/blog/content/2020-05-03_synchronize-glide-loading-in-test-with-idlingresource/index.md

 [Glide](https://github.com/bumptech/glide) allows us to load images asynchronously.
 However, the asynchronous loading behavior is not testable which can become a pain.
-In some instrumented test scenarios, if the execution of the test code and the loading task of Glide cannot ensure synchronization, then test result can become uncontrollable.
+In some instrumented test scenarios, if the execution of the test code and the loading task of Glide cannot ensure synchronization, then the test result can become uncontrollable.
 Thankfully, [Espresso](https://developer.android.com/reference/androidx/test/espresso/Espresso) provides [`IdlingResource`](https://developer.android.com/reference/androidx/test/espresso/IdlingResource) to help us executing asynchronous work in test code synchronously which can solve this problem.

 In this post, I will show you how to synchronize the image loading task of Glide in test code with minimal impact on the production code.
-Some codes are inspired from this [issue](https://github.com/bumptech/glide/issues/1440).
+Some codes are inspired by this [issue](https://github.com/bumptech/glide/issues/1440).

 ## Synchronize with CountingIdlingResource and Target